marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-07 - Subroutines/Problem0004 - Multiply Two Numbers/problem.md

 Multiply Two Numbers

 ## Description
-Write a function multiply_two_numbers that takes in two integers as parameters and returns their product.
+Write a function named multiply_two_numbers that takes two integers as parameters and returns their product.

-Note: You only need to implement the function multiply_two_numbers, not any input or output handling.
+Note: You only need to implement the function multiply_two_numbers, without worrying about input or output handling.

 ## Input Description
 The function receives two integer parameters, a and b.

 ## Output Description
-The function should return a single integer representing the product of a and b.
+The function should return a single integer that represents the product of the two input integers.

 ## Input Samples
 4 5